These three words make up the single most effective piece of financial advice I’ve ever received:

 I paid myself 10% of my paycheck in year one.
 I never “missed” this 10% because I felt like I never had it.
 Each time I got a pay raise, I increased this percentage by 1% and prioritized paying myself more over upgrading my lifestyle.
 I did this until I was maxing out my 401(k).

-Now, ten years into my career, I’ve accumulated nearly a quarter million dollars in my retirement savings account.
+Now, ten years into my career, I’ve accumulated over a quarter million dollars in my retirement savings account.
 Even if I stop contributing now, there’s still a good chance I’ll have well over $1 million in 20 years.

 It’s worth noting that I’m fortunate to have never had any student loan debt and I also have a well-paying job.
 But more than anything else, I attribute my current level of savings to the fact that I started paying myself first early on and never stopped.